Balkrishna Doshi 1927 – Today

 Amdavad ni Gufa - Hussain Doshi Gufa by Doshi

 Hussain Doshi Gufa or Amdavad ni Gufa is an art gallery built underground, located in Ahmedabad, India.
 Its design was created by architect Balkrishna Vithaldas Doshi for exhibiting the art works of Maqbool Fida Husain, the Indian artist.
 It was previously referred to as Husain-Doshi ni Gufa.

-The design of the art gallery depicts modern and blobitecture sense of style.
+The design of the art gallery depicts modern and blob architecture or blobitecture sense of style.
 It is a beautiful and harmonious composition of art and architecture.
 It is an underground building like a cave.
 For roof, there lie many domes that was interconnected with each other and they are cladded with tile mosaics.

 There is a staircase that takes one to the underground.
 When one reaches the lower level through these nearly hidden stairs, there lies the gallery area.
 On the interiors, there are curved columns that resemble trees.
 These irregular columns are supporting the domes above.
 There are no flat and straight surfaced walls, but the walls are smoothly curved all the way from dome to the floor.
 The whole space is designed by curves, ellipses and circles.

 There are snout-shaped windows created on the domes.
 Light enters through these openings and reaches the floor underground.
 As the sun shifts throughout the day, the light falling on the floor also moves creating a dramatic and mystic environment.

 Sangath Complex by Doshi

 The Sangath is the architect BV Doshi’s own architectural design studio.
 The Sangath complex was designed by Balkrishna Doshi in Ahmedabad, India.